“Valid CSS” and Similar Claims Are Unprofessional

 - a soldier claims to be able to handle firearms,

-- a culinary says he could do the cooking,
+- a cook says he could do the cooking,

-- an auto shop claims to cater for roadworthy cars, or
+- a garage claims to fix cars, or

 - a doctor claims he has knowledge of the human body?

-Wouldn’t you even begin to question if that is really true?
-Do these claims make professionals look professional, or does it make them rather untrustworthy?
+Wouldn’t you question if that’s really true?
+Do these claims make professionals look professional, or does it make them appear rather untrustworthy?

 While the intention’s certainly great—we need to sensitize so much more—, these quality claims have nothing to do with professional web design and web development.
 They are precursors.
-So please remove these buttons and links and whatever from your documents and once more show that you’re a real professional.
+Please remove such buttons and links from your documents.
+Show again how you’re a professional.